cbare/cbare.github.io/_drafts/llm-agents-mooc-spring-2025.md

 - Evaluates whether it gets them right ("self-rewarding")
 - Updates itself based on what it understood

 Research question: can this help it become superhuman?
+Can an LLM improve itself by assigning rewards to its own outputs and optimizing?